Tithes & Alms

 -

-This means by doing the Law of the commandments ordained to life, we shall be justified, but by performing the deeds of the law of sacrifices when we transgress the Law of the commandments, we can never be justified because the blood of the bulls and goats cannot take away sins.
+This means by doing the Law of the Commandments ordained to life, we shall be justified, but by performing the deeds of the law of sacrifices when we transgress the Law of the Commandments, we can never be justified because the blood of the bulls and goats cannot take away sins.

 What was the Purpose of Adding the Deeds of the Law?